farhannaqib/farhannaqib/README.md

 ## Hi, I'm Farhan 👋 <br/>
 ### About Me

-I'm currently a senior at Cornell University, double majoring in Computer Science and Applied Engineering Physics.
+I'm currently a senior at Cornell University, majoring in Computer Science and Applied Engineering Physics.

-🔭 I’m currently working on communication protocols \
+🔭 I’m currently working on embedded systems \
-📚 I’m currently learning Golang

 ### Projects
-Some projects below are only available through a request due to academic integrity guidelines.
-Projects are sorted by time last worked on.
+Projects of note are listed below.
+Some projects are only available through a request due to academic integrity guidelines.

 #### Projects -
 - [pi-mos](https://github.com/farhannaqib/pi-mos): A minimalist operating system designed to run on a Raspberry Pi 3B